 Podcasting on Pandora, iTunes, Spotify, and more is now easier than ever for authors, entrepreneurs, and those who have a message to share with the world.
-Podcasts have taken an exponential leap during 2018, with Seth Godin proclaiming that “podcasting is the new blogging” and that interviewing a guest on your podcast is tantamount to having someone write a guest post for your blog.
+Podcasts have taken an exponential leap this year, with Seth Godin proclaiming that “podcasting is the new blogging” and that interviewing a guest on your podcast is tantamount to having someone write a guest post for your blog.
 This is an excerpt from his recent post called Podcasting is the New Blogging:

 Podcasting is a proven technology that is still in its infancy.
 It’s an open mic, a chance for people with something to say to find a few people (or perhaps more than a few people) who’d like to hear them say it.